oat-sa/tao-mobile-app/README.md

 }

 ```
 Please note this endpoint should link to an installed TAO, configured as [central sync endpoint](#central-sync-endpoint).
 If you test on a real device, don't forget the endpoint to be accessible through your LAN/WAN.
+By default the app is configured to use [testing central server](http://spielplatz.taocloud.org/app-central-sync).

 5. You can build the code, to check everything is alright
 ```sh